 Of these cases, the most likely to come through my doors were DUIs.
-Though gross misdemeanors (for the most part), DUIs are among the most technically challenging of all criminal cases, both to prosecute as well as defend.
+Though gross misdemeanors (for the most part), DUIs are among the most technically challenging of all criminal cases, both to prosecute and to defend.

 There was another especially important thing about DUI cases.
 Anyone can be accused of driving under influence of alcohol or drugs.
 Over the years, I have had clients from all walks of life, including corporate executives, academics, health care professionals, police officers, and even professional athletes.

 Overall my DUI clients tended to be less troubled than other clients and so I found myself gravitating more and more to this clientele.

 After more than 30 years in practice as a criminal defense lawyer, I have seen just about every type of criminal case and engaged in innumerable negotiations, contested hearings and jury trials.